Enalean/tuleap-documentation-en/languages/en/deploy.rst

 =============================== ======== ================= ====================================================================================
-Chrome & Edge < 87              Q3 2021  End of support    Ensure your users have an up to date browser Firefox < 78.1                  Q3 2021  End of support    Ensure your users have an up to date browser PHP 7.3                         Q2 2021  Removed           Nothing, Tuleap will switch to php 7.4 automatically PermissionsOverrider            Q1 2021  Removed           :ref:`Delete the local glue <remove_permissions_overrider>` Internet Explorer               Q4 2020  End of support    **End-users must switch to the latest version of Firefox, Edge, Chrome or Chromium**
+Chrome & Edge < 87              Q3 2021  End of support    Ensure your users have an up to date browser Firefox < 78.1                  Q3 2021  End of support    Ensure your users have an up to date browser PHP 7.4                         Q3 2021  Removed           Nothing, Tuleap will switch to PHP 8.0 automatically PermissionsOverrider            Q1 2021  Removed           :ref:`Delete the local glue <remove_permissions_overrider>` Internet Explorer               Q4 2020  End of support    **End-users must switch to the latest version of Firefox, Edge, Chrome or Chromium**
 RHEL 6                          Q4 2020  End of support    Switch to RHEL 7